New Mexico Residential Building Contractor Part 1 (GB-2) - Books & Courses Rental Package

 What is the package price?

-How long should I allow for the book rental package order?
+How long does the rental package order take?

-Please allow up to 15 business days for book rental package orders.
+Please allow up to 15 business days for book and course rental package orders.

 Is the New Mexico GB-2 Part 1 exam open book?